thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 You'll need to paste data from the `BootstrapBrokerString` to the `TB_KAFKA_SERVERS` environment variable in the `tb-broker.yml` file.

-Otherwise, click ‘View client information’.
+Otherwise, click `View client information` seen on the screenshot above.
 Copy bootstrap server information in plaintext.

 ## Step 7.
 Installation